Sacred House of Recovery & Care Wisconsin

 You pay directly for treatment out of pocket.
 This approach can offer enhanced privacy and flexibility, without involving insurance.
 Exact costs vary based on program and length of stay.
 Contact the center for specific details.

 The center offers a sober, structured environment for clients working to overcome addiction.
-With a drug and alcohol-free setting, the facility operates Monday through Friday from 9:00 AM to 5:00 PM, with weekend appointments available.
-Residents find safety, consistency, and the support needed to rebuild their lives in sobriety.
+With a drug and alcohol-free setting, residents find safety, consistency, and the support needed to rebuild their lives in sobriety.
+Note: this facility will be opening soon, with an anticipated opening date of late 2025.

 Residents take part in weekly group and spiritual meetings, random testing, and room inspections to maintain accountability.
 The center also provides access to therapists, job placement opportunities, GED preparation, and amenities such as backyard patio and onsite laundry.
 With mental health resources and community support, each person gains skills to grow in recovery.